safinaskar/gavin/README.markdown

 Porting to another architecture should be relatively easy* - the string simply needs be replaced with one containing data & code suitable for the new target platform.
-Accesses to data in the string are made relative to the define `V`, so these may need updating as appropriate (0x90200 is the address at which a Linux bootloader loads an x86 kernel image).
+Accesses to data in the string are made relative to the define `START`, so these may need updating as appropriate (0x90200 is the address at which a Linux bootloader loads an x86 kernel image).

 * ;-)

-links

-первое лицо, третье и т д

 Authors
 -------
-Gavin Barraclough
+Gavin Barraclough,
 Flat 20, 83 Newton Street,
 Manchester,
 M1 1EP,
 U.K.

-Askar Safin <safinaskar@mail.ru>
+Askar Safin <safinaskar@mail.ru>,
 Russia